abriljordan/ga_blog/docs/student-tracker/manage-assignments-events.md

 **Assign work/assignments to students**
 1. Go to the student lists.
+2. Click Calendar icon, then select Assignments.
-2. Navigate to the assignment, then click Assign Students.
+3. Navigate to the assignment, then click Assign Students.
-3. Check box to select students, then click the arrow pointing right.
+4. Select students from the list (left), then click the arrow pointing right to add students.
-4. Click Save button to save changes.
+5. Click the Save button to save changes.

 ![Dashboard Interface]({{site.baseurl}}/assets/images/student.assign-assignment-form.png)

 **Remove students from assignments**
+1. Go to student lists.
+2. Click Calendar icon, then select Assignments.
+3. Navigate to the assignment from the list, then click Assign Students.
-1. To remove the students from the assignment, select one or more students., then click arrow pointing left.
+4. Select students from the list (right), then click the arrow pointing left to remove students.
-2. Click Save button to save changes.
+5. Click the Save button to save changes.

-**Update and View Assignment History**
+**View (and update) assignment status from a particular subject**
+1. Go to student lists.
+2. Click the Calendar icon, then select Assignments.
+3. Navigate to the assignment from the list, then click View Students.
+4. Use Search and other filters to narrow down results.
+5. Click the student name to update assignment status.

+**View (and update) assignment status from all subject**
-1. Go to the student lists.
+1. Go to student lists.
+2. Click the Calendar icon, then select Assignments.
-2. Click History.
+3. Click History.
+4. Use Search and other filters to narrow down results.
-3. Click student name to update assignment status.
+5. Click the student name to update assignment status.

 ![Dashboard Interface]({{site.baseurl}}/assets/images/student.assignment-history.png)
 *Assignment History*